 What is a Restitution Hearing?

-A restitution hearing is a hearing that takes place in a criminal matter where the court determines how much the defendant should pay the victims that have been harmed as a result of the crime committed by the defendant.
+A restitution hearing is a hearing that occurs in a criminal case.
+The court determines how much the defendant should pay the victims that have been harmed as a result of the crime committed by the defendant.
 Thus, the court will order the defendant to pay the restitution.